Safwana-Hussain/SafwanaHussain/README.md

 ![image alt](https://github.com/Safwana15/Safwana15/blob/4e0bd76a378f38d38412e58b9892a0b66d5eb7d1/GITHUB.jpg)
 A bit about me -
 - 👋 Hi, I’m Safwana
-- 👀 I’m currently transitioning into a career as a Business Analyst.
+- 👀 I’m currently transitioning into a career as a Data Analyst.
 - 💞️ I’m eager to collaborate on data-related projects, learning through hands-on experience is my passion.
 - 📫 Feel free to ask me about my journey from Industrial Engineer to Business Analyst.
 - 😄 I’m seeking feedback and advice on improving my portfolio and resume.